Skip to main content

 Written by Nick Ustinov

-Keys belong to translation projects therefore if you are not familiar with Lokalise projects, it's really recommended to check out the Projects article.
-Specifically, we'd advise skimming through the Learn how platforms, keys, and files are organized section to understand how exactly your data is hosted and represented on Lokalise.
+Keys belong to translation projects.
+If you are not familiar with Lokalise projects, we recommend checking out the Projects article.
+Pay special attention to the Learn how platforms, keys, and files are organized section to understand how your data is hosted and represented on Lokalise.

 Translation keys 101

-Translation keys serve as placeholders within the source code of any application, whether it's a website, mobile app, game, or desktop app.
-When the application is displayed to a user, these keys are substituted with the appropriate translation values, depending on the user's chosen language setting.
+Translation keys are placeholders within the source code of any application—whether it's a website, mobile app, game, or desktop app.
+When the application is displayed to a user, these keys are substituted with the appropriate translation values based on the user's chosen language setting.

 Consider this example from the Ruby on Rails framework: